ff13dfly/W3OS/APIs/exchange/README.md

                             "X",            //center X position
                             "Y"             //center Y position
                         ],
-                        rotation:"IMAGE_ROTATION",      //this is optional
+                        rotation:[  //this is optional
+                            "IMAGE_ROTATION",
+                            "ROTATION_POSITION_X",
+                            "ROTATION_POSITION_Y",
+                        ],
                         scale:1,                        //this is optional
+                        fill:1,                         //this is optional, wether fill the empty background
                         color:[     //this is optional
                             "START",        //start position of hash string
                             "STEP",         //default is 6,optional
                             "DIVIDE",       //optional, reduce the color amount.
                             ["RED_OFFSET","GREEN_OFFSET","BLUE_OFFSET"]     //optional, adjust the color
+                        ],
+                        rarity:[            //How the part categoried to series.
+Parts can be multi used.
+                            ["INDEX","INDEX", ... ],    //index parts, such as [0,2,3]
+                            ["INDEX","INDEX", ... ],
+                            ["INDEX","INDEX", ... ],
                         ]
                     },
                     ...         //iNFT is combined by pieces